 From the time they enter school, children are introduced to a wide variety of print.
 Through the phonics programme, focused classroom activities and extended reading in class and at home, the children develop the skills needed to become fluent readers.
 Comprehension skills are developed through, amongst other things, discussion in guided reading sessions and carefully graded exercises.
-Children have access to rich variety of texts which are ability graded.
 Opportunities to read for pleasure are embedded in the curriculum and are afforded a high value.